maddiehenniger/nf-imputation-pipeline/README.md

 - Allowing the user to select their `--filter-maf` value for phasing
 - Allowing the user to phase by pedigree if they meet a minimum number of test samples (at least >= 25 per `SHAPEIT5`)
 - Allowing the user to run `phase_rare` in the case of >=2000 test samples
+- Allowing the user to supply the `--map` argument for recombination rates

 ### Intermediate Imputation of Test Samples to the Reference Population